CoreySumma/astrology/README.md

 - Yelp: https://docs.developer.yelp.com/docs/fusion-intro
 - Cors: https://cors.sh/ (we need this to avoid making a backend)

-4. Run pnpm start to start the development server.
+4. Run pnpm run start to start the development server.

 ## CI/CD with GitHub Actions